fiskaltrust/middleware-launcher/README.md

 Create the [configuration file](#launcher-configuration), and make sure to include the cashboxId and access token.

-In the new launcher folder run the following command .\fiskaltrust.Launcher.exe install --sandbox.
+In the new launcher folder run the following command `.\fiskaltrust.Launcher.exe install --sandbox`.

 To check that the switch is successful, try send receipt to the middleware using our Postman collection.